susanodii/values-and-variables-in-JavaScript/variables.md

    let $myName = "Susan"
    ```

-2. Do not begin variable names with numbers.
-Doing so will throw an error.
+2. Do not begin variable names with numbers, doing so will throw an error.
    ```
    let 3myName = "Susan"
    ```